uhasmicoda/MySeleniumNewRepo/New Text Document.md

 For example, a test with priority = -2 will run before one with priority = -1, and a test with priority = -1 will run before priority = 0, followed by priority = 1.

 👉 Order of execution:
-priority = -2 → priority = -1 → priority = 0 → priority = 1

-In simple words, the smaller the number, the higher the execution priority.
+priority = -2 → priority = -1 → priority = 0 → priority = 1, In simple words, the smaller the number, the higher the execution priority.

-11 What is invocationCont

-In TestNG, the invocationCount attribute is used when you want to run the same test method multiple times automatically without writing it again and again, For example, if you set invocationCount = 3, that particular test method will execute three times continuously during the test run.
-This is useful when you want to check the stability or consistency of a test, especially for performance testing, retry scenarios, or when verifying that a feature works the same way on multiple executions.

-So, in simple terms — invocationCount helps you repeat the same test multiple times with a single line of configuration.
+11 TestNg Annotations Order of execution like(@BS,@AS,@TEST@BC,@AC,BM,AM,BT,AT).

+In TestNG, the annotations are executed in a specific order to maintain a structured testing flow.
+The execution starts with @BeforeSuite, which runs only once before all tests in the entire suite.
+Next comes @BeforeTest, which executes before any test tag in the TestNG XML file.
+After that, @BeforeClass runs once before any test method in the current class.
+Then, @BeforeMethod runs before each individual test method to handle setup tasks like launching a browser or logging in.
+Once that’s done, the actual @Test method runs.
+After every test method, @AfterMethod executes to perform cleanup actions like closing the browser or logging out.
+Then, after all test methods in a class have finished, @AfterClass runs once.
+Following that, @AfterTest runs after all the test tags in the XML are completed.
+Finally, @AfterSuite executes once at the end of the entire suite to wrap up final tasks like generating reports.

 ## 5 POM